 - If the aggregate turnover of the registered person crosses 5 crore during any of the quarter, then from the next quarter the person shall not be able to file quarterly returns.

 - If the registered person opts to file GSTR-3B on the monthly basis.

-- The person shall not be eligible to opt for filing quarterly returns if the last return has not been filed, which was due on the date of exercising such an option.
+- The person shall not be eligible to opt for filing quarterly returns if the last return has not been filed.

 Note- The Registered Person opting for QRMP scheme can avail the facility of Invoice Furnishing Facility (IFF), So that the outward supplies can be reflected in GSTR 2A & 2B of the recipient or buyer timely.